keithrozario/aws_lambda_for_python_developers/docs/01_console.md

 ```

-The only real difference in the code, is that now we're going to dump the `event` object into the `body` of the return, rather than just a static string of "Hello from Lambda".
-Don't worry about what event or body mean for now, let's just get our code executing.
+The only real difference in the code, is that now we're going to dump the `event` object into the `body` of the return object, rather than just a static string of "Hello from Lambda".
+Don't worry about what `event` or `body` mean for now, let's just test this out first.

 ![Create Function](images/01/step_07_modify_code.png)